10 mins Duff floated a free-kick

 since Mirandinha and Frank Pingel.

-of Bramble's departure with a leg injury.
+of Titus Bramble's departure with a leg injury.

-Roeder deployed Milner from the bench.
+Glenn Roeder deployed James Milner from the bench.

 After having been banished from the 16 against Fulham in the wake of the